stream-pi/website/src/instructions/server/linux-x64.md

 ---
-lastUpdated: "2021-03-05 21:15:24"
+lastUpdated: "2021-03-06 17:46:10"
 streamPiVersion: "1.0.0"
 editedBy: "SamuelQuinones"
 ---

 # Setup Stream-Pi on Linux

-The instructions below will go over how to set up a StreamPi Server on a Linux 64-Bit operating system.
+The instructions below will go over how to set up a Stream-Pi Server on a Linux 64-Bit operating system.

 If you have any questions please reach out to us on [the Official Stream-Pi Discord Server](https://discord.gg/BExqGmk).